 Any number of factors can lead people out of chicken-keeping.
 Perhaps your family is moving to a new home out of town or out of state.
 Maybe zoning regulations in your township changed, with new ordinances to follow.
 Finances might play a part in it, or health, or even familial pressure.
-So you’ve decided to quit.
+So you’ve decided to quit and give up your chickens.
 Now what?

 1. Set a Deadline

 You might already have a deadline to rehome your flock set for you if you have a move coming up or if you have to comply with local ordinances by a certain date.
 If not, choose a date on your calendar as the date by which your chickens must be gone.
 Without a deadline, the task ahead might drag on endlessly and the split might become even more emotionally difficult to bear.
 Set a date, then start working toward it.

 A key factor in getting your birds settled elsewhere is the financial one: Do you want to try to make a profitâ€”any kind of profitâ€”from the sale of your flock, or do you just want them to go to good homes?
 Once you have determined this, youâ€™ll be able to set everything else in motion.

 It can be hard to sell off a flock, especially during the colder months when most poultry-keepers are looking to minimize rather than expand their ventures.
 Ask aroundâ€”friends, neighbors, feed-shop staffâ€”if anyone has leads on someone looking to purchase a flock.
 Your feed store might have a community board where you can post a flyer advertising your sale.
 If your town has a chicken-keeping association, contact the administrators to see whether you can post your sale on their site or social media.
 If you have social mediaâ€”especially one dedicated to your flockâ€”publish posts (with photos) informing the public of your sale.
 If you have any conditionsâ€”for example, your birds are not to be used for meatâ€”be sure to clearly state this wherever you publicize your sale.